dbos-inc/dbos-docs/docs/typescript/reference/communicatorlib.md

 ## Background

-In DBOS, steps represent interfaces to external systems, or wrap nondeterministic functions, and are often reusable.
+In DBOS, steps and event handlers represent interfaces to external systems, or wrap nondeterministic functions, and are often reusable.
 DBOS comes with several libraries for common purposes.

 ---